 - Colour theory

-Learning to Draw in Art Studios
+Learning in Art Studios

-Prices vary.
-For example:
+Prices vary, for example:

 Take amazing drawing classes Sydney here.

-Learn drawing techniques thanks to intensive courses
+Learn drawing techniques at an intensive course

-Fees for the week are generally between £300 and £500.
+Fees for the week are generally between $400 and $3,000, depending on how lavish and out-there you want to take your adventure.

 Here are some prices for visual arts lessons regardless of location: